Ministry of Labour and Social Affairs (Albania)

-The Ministry of Labour and Social Affairs (Ministria e Punës dhe Çështjeve Sociale) was a ministry of the Albanian Government charged with the responsibility to protect and safeguard the interest of workers in general and the poor, deprived and disadvantaged sections of the society.
+The Ministry of Labour and Social Affairs (Ministria e Punës dhe Çështjeve Sociale) was a department of the Albanian Government charged with the responsibility to protect and safeguard the interest of workers in general and the poor, deprived and disadvantaged sections of the society.
 The Ministry was dissolved on 13 September 2017 and its departments were merged with other ministries.
 Most of its functions are now performed by the Ministry of Health and Social Protection.

 History

 It was first established on 13 January 1945 by the first Communist government that emerged from that year's elections under the name of the Ministry of Social Assistance.

 Since the establishment of the institution, the Ministry of Labor and Social Affairs has been reorganized by joining other departments or merging with other ministries, thus making its name change several times.
 This list reflects the changes made since 1992: